OneRaynyDay/oneraynyday.github.io/_posts/2018-02-03-Computability-Theory-Introduction.md

 $$A(0,x) = x + 1, \\ A(n+1, 0) = A(n,1), \\ A(n+1, x+1) = A(n, A(n+1, x))$$

-It is not clear at first that $A​$ has a unique solution; the proof is done via *double induction*.
-We first suppose there exists $f, g​$ which are solutions to $A​$ for some inductively increasing subdomain, and then we show that they must be equal.
+It is not clear at first that $A$ has a unique solution; the proof is done via *double induction*.
+We first suppose there exists $f, g$ which are solutions to $A$ for some inductively increasing subdomain, and then we show that they must be equal.

 - **Sub-induction**: $A(0, 0) = 1$.
 Then $f(0,0) = g(0,0) = 1$.
 And it is clear that $\forall x, f(0,x+1) = g(0,x+1) = x+2$, so they are unique.
 - **Base**:  Suppose $\forall x, A(n, x)$ has a unique solution $\implies A(n+1, 0)$ unique as well.
 This is true since $A(n+1, 0) = A(n, 1)$, which we know is unique, so $f(n+1,0) = g(n+1,0) = f(n,1)$.